 Verizon Communications (VZ)

 Noticing a trend in the best value stocks for 2020?
 Many of them offer goods or services that are either essential or bound to be in steady demand indefinitely.
 Telecom giant Verizon is the former.
 Cellular service, internet access and data have essentially been utilities for some time.
-Verizon and IBM (IBM) announced a new partnership where they will be collaborating on 5G innovation.
+Verizon and IBM (IBM) announced a new partnership in which they will be collaborating on 5G innovation.
 With the emphasis on working or learning from home to slow the spread of the virus, internet connection is more important than ever.
-That only adds to VZ’s competitive edge.
-Verizon has been recently named the highest-ranked in cellular network quality by J.D.
-Power, a data analytics and consumer intelligence company.
-This recognition is a testament to its wireless network quality.
-VZ’s P/E ratio has been on a steady increase, which means investors are willing to pay a higher price for the stock due to growth expectations.
-Verizon is one of the largest companies in the S&P 500, but it might be positioned for more growth.
-According to Fitch Ratings, the coronavirus will not likely impact 5G wireless network growth.
-This shows there is an overall lower level of risk within the company and opportunity within the sector.
+According to the J.D.
+Power 2020 U.S. Wireless Network Quality Performance Study, the data analytics and consumer intelligence company found that Verizon boasted the highest-quality wireless network in five of six U.S. regions.
+As one of the elite providers of internet and cell service in the U.S., it’s hard to see any competitor putting Verizon out of business in the next several decades, and its 4.3% dividend and modest P/E ratio of 13.6 make the stock an attractive value.

 The best value stocks to buy in 2020: